 It would be interesting to know if the times of the solstices were considered when the pyramids were oriented, or whether the sun's shadows were used arbitrarily during the year.
 This information might be disclosed if a larger number of structures than shown in Table 3 were measured.
-Without considering diffraction caused by poor atmospheric conditions, orientation by use of the sun's shadows should be close to the average shown by Table 3 (from 0°0'2'' to 0°30').
+Without considering diffraction caused by poor atmospheric conditions, orientation by use of the sun's shadows should be close to the average shown by Table 3 (from $0^{\circ}0'2''$ to $0^{\circ}30'$ ).

-It is obvious the Egyptians intentionally chose to orient the pyramids to the cardinal points, and it may have been done for the following reasons horizon from winter to summer solstice.47 Therefore, if siting a pyramid in relation to the sun was a consideration, it would have been ideal to arrange it to face the mid-point of the sun's travel.
+It is obvious the Egyptians intentionally chose to orient the pyramids to the cardinal points, and it may have been done for the following reasons.

+Although the stars were a source of wonderment for all ancient people, surely they were secondary in importance to the sun; for their very lives depended on its daily rebirth.
+In the latitude of Giza, the arc of the sun is about 50 degrees as it travels during the year along the horizon from winter to summer solstice.
+Therefore, if siting a pyramid in relation to the sun was a consideration, it would have been ideal to arrange it to face the mid-point of the sun's travel.
 By placing the pyramid in this position, the structure would face true north in addition to equinoctial east and west.
 This would equate the life (east) and death (west) of the pharaoh with that of the sun, and the entrance corridors on the north of the pyramid would be in the direction of the "Imperishable Spirits."
-These, according to the most ancient belief, held out their arms to the spirit of the dead king to aid him in his ascension to the sky.48
+These, according to the most ancient belief, held out their arms to the spirit of the dead king to aid him in his ascension to the sky.